tuarua/WebViewANE/win_installer/README.md

 ### Sample Installer

 This folder contains an Inno Setup config for installing the sample WebViewANE application.
-It creates an installer which will package all files and check for the dependencies which WebViewANE requires (MSVC++ 2015 redist, .NET 4.6)
+It creates an installer which will package all files and check for the dependencies which WebViewANE requires (MSVC++ 2019 redist, .NET 4.6.2)
+You may use the existing script which will install the 2015-2022 inclusive installer.

 Download this software at http://www.jrsoftware.org/isinfo.php